samjones00/docs/docs/_documentation/DigitalOcean-GitHub-Action-Mix.md

 ### Create your new SSH key
 If you ended up using an existing SSH key, now would be the time to create one specifically for deploying applications to this server, and only that function.

 The reason this is important is because we will be using the private key within our GitHub Actions, which means the private key generated will be leaving your local computer and stored within GitHub Secrets.
-In the event that this key is compromised, we want to limit its function.
+In the event that this key is compromised, we want to limit its use.

 Digital Ocean has some excellent documentation for [this process here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-20-04).